Home > Horse World > 6 things you may not have known about Man o’ War

 [For your bookshelf: Man O’War by Dorothy Ours]

-5. Man o’ War was a major tourist attraction.
+5. In retirement Man o’ War was a major tourist attraction.

-In an era that included such legends as Babe Ruth, Jack Dempsey and Red Grange, Man o’ War stood out as one of the most popular sport figures of his time.
+In an era that included such legends as Babe Ruth, Jack Dempsey and Red Grange, Man o’ War was one of the most popular sport figures of his time.

-Faraway Farm was open to the public, and between 1922 and 1947 around 500,000 visitors signed the guest books; many more passed through without leaving a signature.
+Faraway Farm was open to the public.
+Between 1922 and 1947 around 500,000 visitors signed the guest books; many more passed through without leaving a signature.
 “The register in Man o’ War’s stable tells the story of his fame and his greatness,” wrote the Chicago Tribune on April 4, 1937.
 “From practically every country on the face of the globe his visitors have come.
-They represent every walk of life.
-As accurate an estimate as can be made sets his yearly number of callers at 50,000.”
+They represent every walk of life.”
 In total, an estimated 1,000,000 to 1,500,000 people came from all over the world to see the great horse.

 “His name is on all the road directions in this part of the country and on all the ‘Seeing Kentucky’ programs.
 Tourists ask first where they can find him and then where they can find Mammoth Cave,” Daingerfield told the New York Times in 1923.
 “It is remarkable how the interest in him continues.
 People from all over the country seem really proud of him.”

-Man o’ War’s first primary groom at Faraway Farm was John “Buck” Buckner, who remained with the horse from his arrival at Hinata in 1921 until he left with Daingerfield in 1930.
-But the stallion’s best-known groom was Will Harbut, who became famous for his colorful commentaries during farm tours as well as for his affection for his famous charge.
+Man o’ War’s first groom in retirement was John “Buck” Buckner, who cared for the horse from 1921 until 1930.
+But the stallion’s best-known groom was Will Harbut.
+The horseman became famous for his colorful commentaries and obvious affection for his charge.

-Harbut took over care of Man o’ War in 1930 and remained with the stallion until the groom suffered a stroke in May 1946.
-Harbut died in October 1947, just a month before Man o’ War did.
+Harbut took care of Man o’ War from 1930 and May 1946, when he suffered a stroke.
+Harbut died in October 1947, a month before Man o’ War did.

 6. Man o’ War’s funeral was broadcast nationwide by radio.